d20-Luna/Iron-Gods/Player Options/README.md

 ## Animal Companions and Familiars

-Three new alien animals (Petromin, Pilo, Sorico) are introduced in Chapter 1, with a fourth introduced in Chapter 6 (Marax).
+Three new alien animals (Petromin, Pilo, Sorico) are introduced in Chapter 1, with a fourth introduced later (Marax).
 These animals may be chosen as companions with GM permission.

 ### Marax